George Washington University

-This series is a collection of reports and "Anthro notes" newsletters, deparment files, student manuals, and websites.
+This is a collection of reports, "Anthro notes" newsletters, deparment files, student manuals, and websites.
 They range in date from 1979 to 2011.
 Archived versions of the Deparment of Anthropology were added in 2023.

 Materials in this collection include publicity materials about the Art Therapy program, formerly an archives vertical file.
 The materials date from 1972-1982.

 The Assistant Dean for Judicial Affairs and Educational Services used to be part of the Dean of Student’s Office of The George Washington University.
 Materials in this collection include student life committee minutes and constitution, joint committee of faculty and students records, and student court records.

 Collection includes class schedules, report for the Commission on the Year 2000, posters, correspondence, meeting minutes, five-year plans, committee files, and audio tapes.

 Materials in this collection include media guides, films, brochures, videotapes, uniforms, artifacts, football programs, statistics, magazines, photographs, trophies, newsletters, news releases, and websites.
 They range in date from 1907-2015, and were transferred to the University Archives by the Director of the Department of Athletics.